Relationships & Sex Education (RSE) and Health Education Consultation

 What is taught, and how, is ultimately a decision for the school and consultation does not provide a parental veto on curriculum content as schools are legally required to teach the National Curriculum.
 The right to withdraw children from some lessons is explained within the policy and FAQs document at the bottom of this page.

-As a school community, we are currently in unprecedented times which makes it a little more challenging to consult with you.
 To help you understand the curriculum requirements, we have uploaded the following information documents below, for you to read (this includes a Presentation for Parents which we would ordinarily have shared with you in person, and another sheet which aims to respond to the questions that we anticipated might be asked):

 DfE RSE End of Year Expectations